 Double Quoted String

 Double quoted string is expandable quote, variable inside are expanded.

 Expression is also expanded.

 $x = "there are $(2+1) cats"

 $x = "there are `$n cats"

-"He said: ""yes"""
+$x = "He said: `"yes`""

-"He said: `"yes`""
+$x = "He said: ""yes"""

 Single Quoted String

 To include a single quote inside single quoted string, use two single quotes.

 “here-string” is a syntax to quote literal long text.
+There are two syntaxes.

-$x = @' long string here maybe multiple lines some variable $n cats can contain many quotes "" '' tick ` or slashes / \ "@
+$x = @' long string here. everything is literal variable $n are not intepreted can contain many quotes "" '' tick ` or slashes / \ '@

-$x = @" long string here. everything is literal variable $n are not intepreted can contain many quotes "" '' tick ` or slashes / \ '@
+$x = @" long string here may have multiple lines some variable $n cats can contain many quotes "" '' tick ` or slashes / \ "@

 In either syntax, the closing quotation mark must be the first character in the line.